topmad/learngit/readme.txt

 git is a good tool
-I'm topmad ,a good man
+I'm topmad ,a good man, let's go

+added by topmad, meiling-chen a complax girl